 Grab a spoon and dive into a cup of this cinnamon apple pie chia pudding!
 It tastes just like apple pie!
 This recipe is naturally vegan and gluten-free and a healthy option to have for dessert, a snack or even for breakfast.
+Just a great fall treat that everyone will enjoy!

 This is an old recipe from the blog that has been updated to make it even better!